k-nii0211/php-cookbook/README.md

-# php-wrapper-cookbook
+# php-cookbook

-TODO: Enter the cookbook description here.
+This cookbook is a wrapper cookbook for the [php cookbook](https://github.com/chef-cookbooks/php).

 ## Supported Platforms

-TODO: List your supported platforms.
+Ubuntu

 ## Attributes